 It is common practice in London for private landlords and agents to ask for a guarantor based in the UK (usually a parent, friend or relative) who would pay your rent if, for any reason, you do not pay.
 If you are unable to provide a guarantor, they may ask for 3 to 6 months’ rent in advance.
 This can leave you in a vulnerable financial position, so where possible try to negotiate with the landlord.

 Student Homes properties do not require a UK Guarantor.

 If you have an individual contract with your landlord, then your guarantor will only be responsible for your share of the rent.
 However if a joint contract has been signed, your guarantor may be liable for unpaid bills and rent of other tenants.
-You may be able to negotiate with your landlord use a guarantor form which limits the liability to your total rent amount.
+You may be able to negotiate with your landlord, use a guarantor form which limits the liability to your proportion of the rent amount.

 SOAS Guarantor Scheme